chrisb34/yii-ajax-crud-behavior/README.md

 ﻿# AjaxCrudBehavior
 Single Page CRUD operations on ActiveRecord models with controller behavior inherited AJAX actions

+NOTE: THIS FORK HAS BEEN MODIFIED to support multiple different classes/controllers for example sub-forms and tabbed forms which have different controllers for update.

  © 2013  [Spiros Kabasakalis](http://iws.kabasakalis.gr/)

   [The MIT License (MIT)]( http://opensource.org/licenses/MIT)